R. Dean Taylor: Life and career

-After Holland, Dozier and Holland left Motown, more success for Taylor came as a member of the Motown writing and production team known as "The Clan", together with Frank Wilson, Pam Sawyer and Deke Richards.
+After Holland, Dozier and Eddie Holland left Motown, more success for Taylor came as a member of the Motown writing and production team known as "the Clan", together with Frank Wilson, Pam Sawyer and Deke Richards.
 This production group was briefly the prime creator of material for Diana Ross & the Supremes after the Holland-Dozier-Holland team left Motown.
-Among Taylor's successful co-compositions and co-productions during 1968 and 1969 as a member of The Clan were Diana Ross & the Supremes' No. 1 US hit "Love Child" and their Top 10 follow-up hit "I'm Livin' In Shame".
+Among Taylor's successful co-compositions and co-productions during 1968 and 1969 as a member of The Clan were Diana Ross & the Supremes' No. 1 US hit "Love Child" and their Top 10 follow-up hit "I'm Livin' in Shame".

 Taylor resumed his recording career in 1970, becoming one of the first artists assigned to Motown's new subsidiary Rare Earth, which was dedicated to white artists.
-In that year his first Rare Earth single, "Indiana Wants Me", became a No. 2 hit in his native Canada and No. 1 in Cash Box magazine in the US, the first Motown record by a white performer to reach that position.
+In that year, his first Rare Earth single, "Indiana Wants Me", became a No. 2 hit in his native Canada and No. 1 in Cashbox magazine in the US, the first Motown record by a white performer to reach that position.
 The song peaked at No. 5 on the Billboard Hot 100 chart, and at No. 2 in the UK.
-Later it was featured in the opening minutes of the 1980 American movie The Ninth Configuration.

 "Gotta See Jane" was also reissued in 1971, and became a success in Canada at number 12.
 His 1972 single "Taos New Mexico" did not do well on the Canadian charts, reaching number 48.
 He continued recording for Rare Earth, and working as a writer-producer for other artists until Rare Earth was ended in 1976.
 Though he never again scored the charts as he had done with "Indiana Wants Me", his releases did moderately well, especially in Canada.
 As a Canadian citizen, he could be played on CKLW and other Canadian radio stations and counted towards the stations' Canadian content quotas.

 Taylor attempted a comeback during the early 1980s, after which he had a hiatus from the music industry.
 He also established his own record company, Jane Records, in 1973.
 He built a recording studio at his home in Los Angeles, and worked on an unpublished memoir of his time at Motown.